 How does the appointment of a data protection officer take place?

 - First, select a person who is suitable for the task.
-Ultimately, suitable means that the person has taken part in recognised further training and is familiar with the topic.
-For this reason, most companies tend to opt for an external data protection officer, instead of training an internal employee.
+Ultimately, suitable means that the person has demonstratable expertise in UK data protection law..
+For this reason, many companies tend to opt for an external data protection officer, instead of training an internal employee.

 - You should then have an initial discussion with the person and come to a verbal agreement about how you will work together in the future.